-To participate in the state contest, members will submit a video of their live performance along with their judging information form.
+To participate in the state contest, members will submit a video on a flash drive of their live performance along with their judging information form.
 A link will be sent to counties to share with registered participants before the State Fair.
 The video submission link will ask for the information on the Performing Arts explanation card (271-02) that will tell the judge about the act.
 The judge will evaluate the video using the Performing Arts Evaluation Sheet (271-01).